-This Beef Stroganoff recipe will make you fall in love with the flavor combination of white wine, beef and mushrooms in a rich velvety cream sauce!
+This Best Beef Stroganoff recipe will make you fall in love with the flavor combination of white wine, beef and mushrooms in a rich velvety cream sauce!
 And how can anyone resist these tender strips of sirloin steak, sautéed in butter, swirled with heavy cream and spiced up with Worcestershire sauce and Dijon mustard to make this perfect home-cooked meal.
-That’s Beef Stroganoff done the right way!
+That’s Traditional Beef Stroganoff done the right way!

 I like to eat Beef Stroganoff as it is, or with a side of vegetables.
 But it is so delicious when served over noodles, rice, or home-made french fries.
 I’ve also tried eating it with cooked buckwheat – very delicious.